cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 .no-bullet[
 *
-* One of the main reasons to manage configuration as code is to take advantage of features provided by source control tools - like GitHub webhooks for example.
+* One of the main reasons to manage configuration as code is to take advantage of features provided by source control tools - like commit history for auditing and GitHub webhooks for example.
 You don't want to have to execute any manual steps when you commit approved changes to your CloudBees CI configuration.
 ]

 * In the following lab we will update a Jenkins Pipeline job - or more specifically, a **Pipeline Template** based job on your ***managed controller*** that will be triggered whenever you commit any approved changes to the **`main`** branch of your CloudBees CI configuration bundle repository.